brancisco/jlox/README.md

 I'm following along in the book "Crafting Interpreters" by Robert Nystrom (2015-2020) to build a better understanding of how interpreters and compilers work.

 In this repo I'll be following along with some modifications for the first interpreter "jlox" which is written in Java.
+If you want a speed summary of the steps to build an interpreter, do read the rest of the readme!

+Again the main point of this repo is just a learning exercise and a place for me to come back to for some cliff notes of the book.
+If you're reading this, please feel free to continue, but definitely check out the book "Crafting Interpreters" it is so great!

 ## Build & Run